Brunyview/nx-ionic-angular-standalone/libs/ionic-app/core/asset-i18n/README.md

-# where-app/core/asset-i18n
+# ionic-app/core/asset-i18n

-Contains the static translations used within all where-app bundles. (ie. the where-apps base translations)
+Contains the static translations used within all ionic-app bundles. (ie. the ionic-apps base translations)

 * This approach doesn't allow translations to be contained within the